DonnieData/MechaCar_Statistical_Analysis/README.md

 Many metrics could be tested to identify vehicle performance including miles per gallon, car weight, and other physical features that relate to performance.

 ### hypotheses
-In order to properly test and build models a null and alternative hypthesis is needed:
+In order to properly test and build models a null and alternative hypthesis is needed.
+My hypothesis could be derived aroudn the question "Is a cars spoiler angle related to mpg?"

 - Null Hypothesis
+  It is likely that spolier angle has no relation to mpg and there will be not be suffincent evidence of a realtionship

 - Alternate Hypothesis
+  There will be sufficient evidence of a relationship to reject the null hypothesis.

 ### Testing
 Similiar multiple linear regression models and t-tests could be used on the vehicle data with a signifincae level of 0.05%.